jaschwanda/page-solutions/README.md

 ## Installation ##
 The Page-Solutions plugin follows the standard WordPress <a href="https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation">manual plugin installation</a> procedure:
 1. Clone or Download the Page-Solutions archive to your computer.
-   1. If you clone it, make sure you pull the ` usi-library ` and ` usi-settings ` submodulez.
+   1. If you clone it, make sure you pull the ` usi-library ` and ` usi-settings ` submodules.
    1. If you download it, also download the ` usi-library ` submodule and install the submodule source files in the ` usi-library ` folder, likewise download the ` usi-settings ` submodule and install the submodule source files in the ` usi-settings ` folder.
 1. Extract the archive contents to your local file system.
 1. Rename the extracted folder to ` usi-page-solutions ` if not already done so during the extraction.